noahgift/cli-rosetta/README.md

 Shows common patterns across languages in commandline tools.
 Native packaging, build system and popular libraries are used throughout.

+## Emphasis

+The main emphasis of examples will be geared toward machine learning, data science and AI.

 ## Requests For Examples

 If a pattern or language isn't covered yet, please [file an issue](https://github.com/noahgift/cli-rosetta/issues) in Github and I will prioritize popular requests.